AnglDavd/docker/romm/README.md

 5.  **Starting RomM:** ▶️

-    After you have configured your `.env` file with the required passwords and API keys, you can start the RomM services using Docker Compose:
+    Once your `.env` file is configured, you can launch the RomM services using Docker Compose:

     ```bash
 docker compose up -d